TypeThePipe/TypeThePipeWeb/content/home/demo.md

 Welcome to the **our personal blog**.

-Here Pablo and Carlos are talking about Data Science Workflows and Pipelines mixing a practical approach with an academic depth.
+Here we are talking about Data Science Workflows and Pipelines mixing a practical approach with an academic depth.